RyanDaDeng/laravel-google-recaptcha-v3/README.md

 If you want to use v2, please go to: https://github.com/RyanDaDeng/laravel-google-recaptcha-v2

 Update: Vue component is ready for production usage.
+Please upgrade package version to ~2.2.0

 A star would be a nice encouragement. ^.^